Humidity indicator card

-A humidity indicator card (HIC) is a card on which a moisture-sensitive chemical is impregnated such that it will change color when the indicated relative humidity is exceeded.
+A humidity indicator card (HIC) is a card on which a moisture-sensitive chemical is impregnated such that it will change color when the indicated relative humidity (RH) is exceeded.
 This has usually been a blotting paper impregnated with cobalt(II) chloride base; Less toxic alternatives include other chemicals such as cobalt-free chloride base and special plastic films.

 Humidity indicators are an inexpensive way to indicate or quantify moisture content inside sealed packaging.
 They are available in many configurations and used in many applications, especially military and semiconductor.
 The most common humidity indicator cards change color from blue (less than indicated RH level) to pink (greater than indicated RH level).

 History

 The need for an easily read humidity indicator that could not be damaged by vibration was identified during World War II.
 Rear Admiral Welford C. Blinn, at that time the Commander of the USS Pope, became concerned about the poor condition of the weapons and ammunition arriving in the Pacific Theater.
 High humidity in the South Pacific, coupled with poor packaging methods, was causing corrosion and moisture damage.
 A significant amount of ordnance was arriving in an unstable, and sometimes dangerous, condition.
 Following the end of the war Rear Admiral Blinn was assigned to Washington, D.C., where he had the use of a research lab.
-There he developed the concept for the first color change humidity indicator, a simple Go/no go method of monitoring humidity.
+There he developed the concept for the first color change humidity indicator, a simple go/no go method of monitoring humidity.